 - a. academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year; - b. the Act: the Higher Education and Scientific Research Act [Wet op het hoger onderwijs en wetenschappelijk onderzoek (WHW)]; - c. administration: the administrative recording of the passing results of a course; - d.
 Board of Admission: the board responsible for judging the admissibility of the candidate to the programme; - e.
-Board of Examiners: the programme committee referred to in the Act; - f. course: a study unit of the programme within the meaning of the Act; - g. course and/or module coordinator: an examiner who is responsible for the content of the education for a particular course and/or particular module; - h. course guide: the (digital) programme guide which include further details about programme-specific provisions and information. - i. course year: year 1 or year 2 of the programme; - j. credit: a unit expressed in ECTS credits, with one credit equalling 28 hours of study; - k. exam: a component of the examination as referred to in the Act; - I. examination: the final examination for the master's programme; - m. examiner: the person designated by the Board of Examiners to administer exams and to determine the results of such exams; - n. faculty board: the faculty board referred to in the Act; - o.
-ILO: intended learning outcome; - p. participant/student: a person who is registered at the university for education and/or to take exams and the examination of the programme; - q. practical training: participating in an activity intended to develop certain skills as referred to in the Act, including - writing a thesis; - writing a paper, creating a technological design or performing another written assignment; - performing a research assignment; - participating in field work or a field trip; - completing an internship; - active participation in group meetings - r. programme: the master's programme referred to in Article 1.1 of these regulations, consisting of a coherent whole of study units; - s.
-Rules and Regulations: additional rules and regulations associated with the Education and Examination Regulations; - t.
+Board of Examiners: the programme committee referred to in the Act; - f. course: a study unit of the programme within the meaning of the Act; - g. course and/or module coordinator: an examiner who is responsible for the content of the education for a particular course and/or particular module; - h. course guide: the (digital) programme guide which include further details about programme-specific provisions and information. - i. course year: year 1 or year 2 of the programme; - j. credit: a unit expressed in ECTS credits, with one credit equalling 28 hours of study; - k. course exam: a component of the final examination as referred to in Section 7.10 of the Act.
+An exam may consist of several exam components; - I. Education Programme Committee: the representation and advisory body that carries out the duties described in Article 9.18 and 9.38c of the Act; - m. examination: the final examination for the master's programme; - n. examiner: the person designated by the Board of Examiners to administer exams and to determine the results of such exams; - o. faculty board: the faculty board referred to in the Act; - p.
+FQ: final qualifications - q.
+ILO: intended learning outcome; - r. internship: workplace learning experience in which a research and/or development is performed that will result in a thesis;participant/student: a person who is registered at the university for education and/or to take exams and the examination of the programme; - s. practical training: participating in an activity intended to develop certain skills as referred to in the Act, including - writing a thesis; - writing a paper, creating a technological design or performing another written assignment; - performing a research assignment; - participating in field work or a field trip; - completing an internship; - active participation in group meetings

+- t. programme: the master's programme referred to in Article 1.1 of these regulations, consisting of a coherent whole of study units; - u.
+Rules and Regulations: additional rules and regulations associated with the Education and Examination Regulations; - v. student: an individual who is registered at Maastricht University for education and/or to take exams and the final examination of the programme; - w.
+Student Portal: the electronic learning environment for the programme, which includes further details about programme-specific provisions and information; - x.
 UM: Maastricht University;